EvaTarr/CMPT412Project/README.txt

     -Creates a graph, that using a dataset of comments, displays the posts from a given month (based on their creation date) and the average score the comments received.
 Good to use for the doge data

+numOfComments.py
+    -Creates a graph, that using a dataset of comments and posts, displays the most popular posts (based on their score) and the number of comments on each post

 KYLE
 ---------------------------------
 Correlation tool to measure correlation for any two variables.